jrishabh731/LILA_GAMES/README.md

  - POST: hostname:port/generate_data/

 Design:
 1. Most active users can be calculated using events.
-Upon receiving login event from a user for an areacode and multiplayer mode we will consider user as an active user for the mode and area combination.
+Upon receiving login event from a user with areacode and multiplayer mode we will consider user as an active user for the mode and area combination from that moment.
-2. Similarly, for a LOGOUT event the user will not be considered as active user.
+2. Similarly, for a LOGOUT event the user will become an inactive user for the areacode and multiplayer mode.
 3. Generally, to calculate most played multiplayer mode given an areacode we will have to fire queries to filter area code and then group together similar multiplayer mode and calculate the total counts of each mode.
 As this information is frequently requested,